Mining Bees – FAQ’s

 They emerge the following spring or in especially warm years, can sometimes appear later in the same year.

-Although mining bees don’t live in colonies, it can sometimes be difficult to imagine this is the case.
+Although these bees don’t live in colonies, it can sometimes be difficult to imagine this is the case.

 When your lawn has hundreds or thousands of flying bees and crawling all over it, a nest is not hard to imagine.